Research

 18-12-2019

-Buggs R Nature Ecology and Evolution,
+Nature Ecology and Evolution,

 Nature Research 18-11-2019

-Resistance of European ash (Fraxinus excelsior) saplings to larval feeding by the emerald ash borer (Agrilus planipennis)Showalter DN, Saville RJ, Orton ES,
+Resistance of European ash (Fraxinus excelsior) saplings to larval feeding by the emerald ash borer (Agrilus planipennis)Showalter DN Saville RJ Orton ES

 Plants, People, Planet,